Bird · Taeniopygia guttata · typical adult weight 0.01–0.02 kg

 Species-specific contraindications and adverse-reaction reports for zebra finches may differ from canine / feline reference data — consult the primary citations listed with each rule.

-Diazepam dose ranges in zebra finches, with cited source references: IM 4 mg/kg 10 min before recording; IM 4 mg/kg See source.
+Diazepam dose ranges in zebra finches, with cited source references: IM 4 mg/kg not stated in the cited source; IM 4 mg/kg 10 min before recording.
+Reference ranges from cited sources — verify against current literature before clinical use.

 Documented routes for Diazepam in zebra finches: IM.

-Diazepam is indicated in zebra finches for: Sedation (control comparison; sedative effect only, not anesthetic), Administered 10 min before recording (diazepam experimental/control condition).
+Diazepam is indicated in zebra finches for: Administered 10 min before recording (diazepam experimental/control condition), Sedation (control comparison; sedative effect only, not anesthetic).

 These are general warnings for Diazepam across species; consult the zebra finch dosing table above for species-specific guidance.
 HEPATOTOXICITY in cats (oral use — acute hepatic necrosis, sometimes fatal).
 Short duration in dogs (rapid redistribution).
 Avoid IM (erratic absorption).
 Reversible with flumazenil.
 Controlled substance.